JongKI-PARK/algorithm/Chapter07/README.md

 # 7. Quicksort

   Quicksork, like merge sort, is based on the divide-and-conquer paradigm.
+But quick sort is sorted in-place unlike merge sort algorithm.
+The key to the quicksort algorithm is the PARTITION procedure which rearranges the subarray A[p ... r] in place.

 ## Exercises & Problems